objectscript/RabbitMQ-Ensemble-adapter/README.md

 Messages are always read from the default queue (specified at creation of the `api` object).
 Message body can be received as text or as a stream.

-`props` should have 15 elements in the case message mody would be returned as a stream, and 16 if it would be returned as a string.
-In that case 16th element would be message body.

 #### Reading message as a stream

 First you need to prepare `props` to pass by reference into Java and then call `readMessageStream`: